samhaswon/rembg-trainer-cuda/README.md

 # rembg trainer

-## Please don't use just yet!
-Huge improvements are coming.

 This code allows you to easily train U2-Net model in [ONNX](https://github.com/onnx/onnx) format to use with [rembg](https://github.com/danielgatis/rembg]) tool.

 This work is based off [U2Net](https://github.com/xuebinqin/U-2-Net) repo, which is under Apache license.
 The derivative work is loicensed under MIT; do as you please with it.